 Opera VPN IP and DNS Leak Test: No IP/DNS Leaks Found

 Having in mind its lackluster security, let’s talk about whether or not Opera VPN will leak your IP and DNS address to the public eye.
-While doing this Opera VPN test, I found that it uses the IPv6 connection, which was a bit concerning.
+While doing this Opera VPN test, we found that it uses the IPv6 connection, which was a bit concerning.

 That’s because some providers don’t offer IPv6 leak protection, resulting in potential leaks that could compromise your privacy.
-To make sure that’s not the case, I tested it by using two sites, one of which is ipleak.net.
+To make sure that’s not the case, we tested it by using two sites, one of which is ipleak.net.

-As you can see above, while using Opera VPN, I had no leaks whatsoever, which is great news!
+As you can see above, while using Opera VPN, we had no leaks whatsoever, which is great news!
 But that’s only while doing the test inside the browser.
 Outside the browser, you’ll see that your IP and DNS are indeed leaking, implying that only the in-browser traffic is protected.

 Because of the way it works, Opera VPN can represent a serious security liability, so saying it’s 100% secure would be a lie.
 Instead, NordVPN and ExpressVPN are much better options with guaranteed 100% security.